 If you should need urgent care from a pharmacist regarding your therapy after normal business hours (Monday through Friday 8:30 a.m. to 4:30 p.m.), please contact the UNC Hospitals Operator at (919) 974-1000 and ask the Operator to page the Specialty Pharmacist on duty.
 The pharmacist-on-duty will return your call.
 If you do not receive a return call within 60 minutes, please call the operator again, and ask to have the previous page repeated.

 The UNC Shared Services Center Specialty Pharmacy Service offers a variety of specialty medications.

 In order to be considered a specialty medication, the medication must meet all of the items listed below:

 - Prescribed for an individual with a complex or rare medical condition

 - Cost $670 or more at WAC for the brand equivalent for up to a 30 day supply

 - Not typically stocked at independent retail pharmacies

-- Requires difficult or unusual process of delivery to the patient in the preparation, handling, storage, inventory, or distribution of the drug; requires enhanced patient education, management, or support, beyond those required for traditional dispensing, before or after administration of the drug; designated as a Limited Distribution Drug by the FDA; or is not available in an oral or self-administered formulation; or requires special handling above refrigeration.
+- Requires difficult or unusual process of delivery to the patient in the preparation, handling, storage, inventory or distribution of the drug; requires enhanced patient education, management or support beyond those required for traditional dispensing, before or after administration of the drug; designated as a Limited Distribution Drug by the FDA; is not available in an oral or self-administered formulation; or requires special handling above refrigeration.

-Explore Specialty Medications offered by the UNC SSC Specialty Pharmacy.
+Explore Specialty Medications offered by the UNC Shared Services Center Specialty Pharmacy Service.